AmarTabakovic/AmarTabakovic-Hugo/content/blog/first-post/index.md

 ---
-title: First Post
+title: "First Post"
 date: 2021-03-17T15:11:13+01:00
 draft: false
-description: This post is just for testing purposes.
+description: "This post is just for testing purposes."
-author: Amar Tabakovic
+author: "Amar Tabakovic"
 categories:
-    - Miscellaneous
+- "Miscellaneous"
 keywords:
-- Hugo
+- "Hugo"
-- Static
+- "Static"
-- Testing
+- "Testing"
 ---

 At this point in time I have no idea what to write about.
 I'll see what comes out of it.